JunghwanRo/log/README.md

 # To be DONE
+Check the trained data and visualize it with an ipynb file. \
 Add the rotor motor state and twist to the log. \
 Make action smooth. \
 Book IELTS or TOEFL. \